 Traditional vs. Integrated Payment Systems

-If you use a traditional POS method of credit card processing, then it goes like this:
+If a retail businesses uses a traditional POS method of credit card processing, the process looks something like this:

-• Grab your terminal or card reader and manually input the sale amount into the terminal.
+- Grab your terminal or card reader and manually input the sale amount into the terminal.
+You can skip this step if you’re using an integrated payments provider.
+Integrated payment systems would automatically flow from the POS to the credit card terminal.

-• Start the process of authorizing and accept credit card payments from the merchant services provider/acquiring bank
+- Start the process of authorizing and accepting credit card payments from the merchant services provider/acquiring bank.

-In an integrated payment, the transaction amount is automatically pushed to the terminal instead of being manually entered.
+If the merchant is using an integrated payments platform, the transaction amount is automatically pushed to the terminal instead of being manually entered.
 It is also automatically reconciled and marked as paid once payment has been processed.

 As such, integrated payment solutions combine payment processing systems with feature-rich technology that helps automate the payments process.
 By using integrated payment services, you cut through the redundant work required by traditional payment systems.